sandwichfarm/nophr/docs/configuration.md

 | Best for | Personal use | High-volume streaming |

 **Recommendations:**
-- **Start with SQLite** - simpler, sufficient for most users
+- **Use SQLite** – it is the only supported backend in this build.
-- LMDB is not supported in this build
+- LMDB options are present for future compatibility but are not usable with current binaries.
-- Both use Khatru eventstore interface (see [storage.md](storage.md))
+- Both backends share the same Khatru eventstore interface conceptually (see [storage.md](storage.md)), but this build initializes SQLite only.